Rsccpp/Hospital-Management-System/README.md

 ---

 ## 🤝 Contributing
- Contributions are welcome!
-Feel free to submit issues and pull requests.
+This is a personal portfolio project.
+Suggestions and improvements are welcome!